 Go Leaf Hunting

-With all the colors of the falling leaves, Fall is a great time to take your loved one leaf hunting for some Fall foliage.
-The bounty from this hunting expedition can be used to make cool Fall crafts.
+With all the colors of the falling leaves, Fall is a great time to take your loved one leaf hunting.
+The bounty from this hunting expedition can be used to make cool crafts.

-Another great rainy day activity is to do some Fall crafts.
-You could press Fall leaves, make a Fall centerpiece, paint or draw a Fall landscape and even more.
+Another great rainy day activity is to do some crafts.
+You could press leaves, make a centerpiece, paint or draw a Fall landscape and even more.
 Visit our Pinterest page for some fun ideas.

 Bake Some Fall Food

 Fall food is some of the best.
 You’ve got Apple and Pumpkin pie, candy apples, butternut squash soup, fresh priced cider, pumpkin bread, chili and more.
-Not only will eating the food be fun but spending time cooking it with your loved one will make some great memories.
+Spending time cooking it with your loved one will also make some great memories.

 Go to a Bon Fire